Courses

 1. What is human body anatomy?

-Human body anatomy is the scientific study of the structure and organization of the human body.
-It includes:
+Human body anatomy is the branch of biology that studies the structure and organization of the human body and its parts.
+It focuses on the physical form of the body, including:

-2. What are the main systems of the human body?
+2. What are the main organ systems in the human body?

-The human body comprises several essential systems that work together to maintain health and function.
-The major systems are:
+The human body has 11 main organ systems that work together to maintain homeostasis and survival.
+These include:

 • Reproductive system